PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/introduction_to_functions.md

 More than one value of more than one type can be returned from a function.

-There are several ways to programme a function for multiple returns.
+There are several ways to program a function for multiple returns.

 1. Using classes or structs - the values are encapsulated into a single object to be returned - the class or struct definition to be visible to the caller.
 2. Using a {term}`tuple` - see `<tuple>` and `std::tuple`.
 Can be extended by also using a {term}`structured binding`.